GabrielVelosoo/Car-Rent-Pro/README.md

 # About the Project

-`CarRentPro-API` is a project created for managing vehicle rentals efficiently.
+`Car Rent Pro` is a project created for managing vehicle rentals efficiently.

 The challenge for this project was to build a RESTful API to handle the entire vehicle rental process.
 In this project, we implemented CRUD operations (Create, Read, Update, Delete) for brands, car models, cars, clients and rentals, ensured secure user authentication using [Laravel Sanctum](https://laravel.com/docs/11.x/sanctum) for [JWT](https://jwt.io/introduction)-based authentication, and established a token-based authentication system with token refresh capabilities.
 The API also manages the rental process, from booking to returning vehicles.